Beyond Relief Massage

-Q: Why do I need Lymph Drainage Therapy after liposuction, Smart-lipo, Cool Sculpting or other cosmetic surgery procedure?
+Q: Why do I need Lymph Drainage Therapy after liposuction, Smart-lipo, Laser Lipo, Cool Sculpting or other cosmetic surgery procedure?

 A: You many notice a hardness or lumpiness to the areas treated with liposuction Smart-lipo, or Cool Sculpting especially in the abdominal area and even more so if combined with other body contouring procedures (such as fat injections for what is popularly known as the Brazilian Butt Lift) This is normal right after your procedure.
 This post-surgical lymphedema is caused by inflammation and trauma from the cannula (instrument that sucks out the fat) moving under the skin.
 Channels are formed by the cannula that can fill up with fluid and the tissue also becomes swollen.
 Manual Lymph Massage helps to move the fluid by gently pumping it back into the lymph vessels.
 Reducing the swelling can reduce discomfort.
 Without Lymph Massage (LDT or MLD) the inflammation can evolve into fibrosis (a permanent hardening of the tissue) or a seroma ( pocket of serum) can form.
 Many doctors prescribe Lymph Drainage Therapy after liposuction or other plastic surgery procedures to make sure their patients get the best possible results from their procedure.